clankur/experimental/README.md

 # lcm

-lcm is a fork of [seqax by MatX](https://github.com/MatX-inc/seqax) modified to run on Google's TPU v4-32s and and uses the framework outlined by Meta in [Large Concept Models: Language Modeling in a Sentence Representation Space](https://arxiv.org/pdf/2412.08821) as a technique to compress the KVCache.
+lcm is a fork of [seqax by MatX](https://github.com/MatX-inc/seqax) modified to run on Google's TPU v4-32s and uses the framework outlined by Meta in [Large Concept Models: Language Modeling in a Sentence Representation Space](https://arxiv.org/pdf/2412.08821) as a technique to compress the KVCache.
 More details on the implementation and experiments can be read [here](./docs/lcm.ipynb).

 The installation procedure is identical to that described in [seqax](https://github.com/MatX-inc/seqax).